 Receipts for expenditures by staff or Friends serving on the board of directors must be submitted within 2 months for reimbursement.
+The Finance Administrator will generally reimburse expenditures each week; however, CFSC does not guarantee payment in less than 21 days.

-All expenses have to be submitted, with original receipts, to the Finance Administrator through a CFSC Cheque Requisition Form (usually program costs) or a CFSC Expense Report (usually administrative but also some program costs).
+All expenses have to be submitted, with original receipts, to the Finance Administrator through a CFSC Cheque Requisition form (usually program costs) or a CFSC Expense Report (usually administrative but also some program costs).
 Examples of both forms are in the Appendix.

 If a receipt cannot be produced for an expense, as much detail about the expense (date, amount, type of expense, purpose, etc.) must be provided on the Expense Report.
+The Finance Administrator will determine if the expense qualifies to be reimbursed.